Benchmarking Deep Learning Convolutions on Energy-constrained CPUs: Abstract

 \section{Abstract}

-This work evaluates state-of-the-art convolution algorithms for CPU-based deep learning inference.
-While most prior studies focus on GPUs or NPUs, CPU implementations remain relatively under-optimized.
-We benchmark direct, GEMM-based, and Winograd convolutions across modern CPUs from ARM\R, Intel\R, AMD\R, Apple\R, and Nvidia\R, considering both latency and energy efficiency.
-Our results highlight the key architectural factors that govern CPU efficiency for convolution operations, providing practical guidance for energy-aware embedded deployment.
-As a main results of this work, the Nvidia\R AGX Orin combined with the GEMM algorithm achieves the best trade-off between inference latency and energy consumption.
+This work evaluates State-of-the-Art convolution algorithms for CPU-based CNN inference.
+Although most prior studies focus on GPUs or NPUs, CPU implementations remain comparatively under-optimized.
+Our first contribution is to provide fair benchmarking for embedded CPU inference.
+We evaluate direct, GEMM-based, and Winograd convolutions across modern CPUs from ARM\R, Intel\R, AMD\R, and NVIDIA\R vendors, considering both latency and energy efficiency.
+To the best of our knowledge, this is the first study to present a fair, cross-vendor comparison of CPU energy consumption using a high-resolution socket-level measurement platform.
+To validate our methodology, we further compare socket-level power measurements with estimates derived from model-specific registers (MSRs), finding that MSRs underestimate the power consumption of convolution inference by 10–30\%.
+Our results show that the ARM\R Cortex-A78AE CPU combined with an implicit GEMM convolution implementation offers the best trade-off between latency and power consumption, achieving ResNet50v1.5 inference in 102~ms with an average power of 25.3~W, corresponding to 2.58~J.